What is the Azure Stack Development Kit (ASDK)?

 Learn about available services

-As an Azure Stack Hub Operator, you need to know which services you can make available to your users.
-Azure Stack Hub supports a subset of Azure services and the list of supported services will continue to evolve over time.
+As an Azure Stack Hub operator, you need to know which services you can make available to your users.
+Azure Stack Hub supports a subset of Azure services, and the list of supported services continues to evolve.

 By default, Azure Stack Hub includes the following "foundational services" when you deploy the ASDK: